 Surrounded by trouble

-Italian society is now dominated by the draconian Covid Green Pass.
+Italian society is now dominated by the draconian Covid Green Pass; no one can even work without it.
 Which is causing a lot of difficulty and division (pro and against, vaccinated and non).

 This virus and the resulting crises have touched all our lives in some way.
 Not only with sickness, but loss of loved ones, life savings, jobs, and freedom.
 Folks wonder how to go on, how to survive.